Edward Kemp#5205

 Cross-border employment disputes—key procedural issues in High Court litigation

-Practice notes
+Practice Notes

 This Practice Note examines key procedural issues that may arise in the High Court in relation to cross-border litigation in an employment context, including the scope for an injunction to restrain proceedings in other jurisdictions (anti-suit injunction), service of proceedings out of the jurisdiction, and security for costs.

-International jurisdiction—allocating employment cases between national courts and tribunals
+International jurisdiction—allocating employment cases between national courts and tribunals pre-1

-International jurisdiction—allocating employment cases between national courts and tribunals
+International jurisdiction—allocating employment cases between national courts and tribunals pre-1

-Practice notes
+Practice Notes

-This Practice Note considers the question of international jurisdiction in relation to employment disputes, ie whose courts and/or tribunals should decide an employment case where either the employee works abroad or there is a foreign employer.
+This archived Practice Note considers the question of international jurisdiction in relation to employment disputes instituted before 1 January 2021, ie whose courts and/or tribunals should decide an employment case where either the employee works abroad or there is a foreign employer.
 It considers the impact of Brexit and IP completion day and provides a summary of the provisions of the Civil Jurisdiction and Judgments Act 1982, which determine jurisdiction for proceedings instituted from 1 January 2021 onwards.
 It examines the recast Brussels I Regulation (EU) 1215/2012 (Brussels I (recast)), when the employment-specific provisions in Section 5 (Articles 21–23) of Brussels I (recast) apply, how to establish jurisdiction, the domicile test, the habitual place of work test and the place of business test, claims by an employer, where forum is agreed under a jurisdiction clause or jurisdiction agreement and where such agreements will be effective in an employment context.
 The Jenard test for deciding whether a dispute has arisen for the purposes of the rules on whether a jurisdiction agreement is effective is examined, the effect of the ET Rules, whether there is scope for a stay, parallel proceedings, where Brussels I (recast) does not require or confer jurisdiction.
 The Practice Note also provides an overview of the Lugano Convention.

-Posted workers—employment rights
+Posted workers—employment rights [Archived]

-Posted workers—employment rights
+Posted workers—employment rights [Archived]

-Practice notes
+Practice Notes

+This Practice Note has been archived and is not maintained.
 This Practice Note examines the Posted Workers Directive, 96/71/EC (PWD) in the context of cross-border, international and jurisdictional issues.
 It considers the impact of Brexit, and outlines the issues to consider as a result when posting workers after 1 January 2021.
 For historical reference, it explains the effect of the PWD, who is a posted worker for the purposes of the PWD, when the PWD applies and how it is enforced, in particular under the Posted Worker Enforcement Directive, 2014/67/EU (PWED).
 The Practice Note provides a list of the terms and conditions that must be guaranteed under the PWD.
 It also considers the Posted Workers (Enforcement of Employment Rights) Regulations 2016.

-The territorial scope of statutory employment rights
+Determining applicable law and jurisdiction, and the territorial scope of statutory employment

-The territorial scope of statutory employment rights
+Determining applicable law and jurisdiction, and the territorial scope of statutory employment

 Practice Area